Kamal-Singh22/Implement-Trie-Prefix-Tree-/README.md

 Return true if the node is found and is marked as an end-of-word. startsWith(String prefix):

-Similar to search but only checks for the existence of the prefix in the Trie.
+Similar to search but only checks for the existence of the prefix in the Trie....